Updated: Nov 28, 2022

 The nature and amount of drugs involved, as well as whether the drugs were just for personal use or whether there was an attempt to market them, decide if this drug offense is prosecuted.
 Other considerations include a criminal history, especially a prior drug conviction.

 Importing methamphetamine, cocaine, marijuana, heroin, ecstasy, prescription medications, or any other illicit drugs is a significant federal drug offense.
-Mexican drug smuggling activities are typically complex, using a range of tactics to avoid border inspection stations.
+Mexican drug smuggling activities are typically complex, using various tactics to avoid border inspection stations.

-You will almost certainly face felony criminal charges in a Federal Criminal Court if you have been convicted by federal agents for drug importation.
+You will almost certainly face felony criminal charges in a Federal Criminal Court if federal agents have convicted you for drug importation.
 Prosecutors would work hard to get a conviction with the harshest sentences possible.
 A conviction for a federal drug offense will result in federal jail time, substantial fines, and a permanent criminal record.

-Any person who prepares or manufactures illicit drugs with the intent of selling them to a customer is considered a drug manufacturer.
+Any person who prepares or manufactures illicit drugs to sell them to a customer is considered a drug manufacturer.
 Intentionally possessing laboratory glassware or chemical solvent with a value greater than $100 with the intent to produce a controlled drug is illegal.

 Growing marijuana, running a methamphetamine lab, collecting materials to produce narcotics, and having production equipment are all federal drug manufacturing charges.

-Individuals accused of federal drug crimes will be vigorously prosecuted by federal prosecutors.
+Federal prosecutors will vigorously prosecute individuals accused of federal drug crimes.
 A conviction can result in harsh fines, and a conviction for drug abuse or drug trafficking can result in a sentence to a federal prison that is twice as long.

-Additional federal crime charges and a more serious penalty can result from your previous criminal record, manufacturing near a school or playground, or being in possession of a firearm.
+Additional federal criminal charges and a more serious penalty can result from your previous criminal record, manufacturing near a school or playground, or having a firearm.
 If the weapons charge is connected to the drug crime charges, it may result in several more years in jail.

 One of the most serious types of opioid criminal offenses is federal drug smuggling.
 In a drug smuggling situation, any illicit drug may be used.
 Smuggled drugs include methamphetamine, marijuana, cocaine, and heroin in varying quantities.
 And prescription drugs have recently become popular in human trafficking cases.
 This may be due to their accessibility through the internet.